sc-ventures/cloudbreak-documentation/docs/aws-quick.md

 * Have an existing an AWS account.
 If you don't have an account, you can create one at [https://aws.amazon.com/](https://aws.amazon.com/).

-* Import an existing key pair or generate a new key pair in the AWS region which you are planning to use for launching Cloudbreak and clusters.
+* Import an existing SSH key pair or generate a new key pair in the AWS region which you are planning to use for launching Cloudbreak and clusters.
 If you don't have a key pair, use [these](aws-pre.md#ssh-key-pair) steps to create or import a key pair.

-* Your AWS account must have the minimum permissions described in [CloudbreakRole](aws-pre.md#credential-role) as well as the permission to create an IAM role.

 ### Launch Cloudbreak from the quickstart template

-Launch Cloudbreak from an CloudFormation template by using the following steps.
+Launch Cloudbreak from a CloudFormation template by using the following steps.
 This is the quickstart deployment option.

 **Steps**